 Coworking leads to greater impact.
 98% of our Members said that access to TMP helps them deliver their work, but this isn’t the only way we help our community make an impact.
 Coworking increases inspiration and motivation, it helps people build skills and connections which often lead to collaboration.
 Our Members really want to work with each other, 80% were keen to collaborate with another Member of the community and 40% already had.
 Everyone that had been part of a collaboration said they were happy with the results.

-The Melting Pot has always been about community, although this report is the most comprehensive collection of feedback we’ve ever gathered from our Members, they have always been central to designing and delivering our services.
+The Melting Pot has always been about community and, although this report is the most comprehensive collection of feedback we’ve ever gathered from our Members, they have always been central to designing and delivering our services.
 You may be aware that over the last couple of years, alongside supporting our Edinburgh community, we have turned our attention towards sharing these insights with pioneers of coworking across the globe through the Coworking Accelerator.
 This report provides the evidence for the model we’re sharing through the Coworking Accelerator, developed over the course of a decade building a coworking business from scratch.
 At the end of October Claire and the team will be running the intensive, 2 day EXPLORE Quality Coworking workshop, sharing the secrets to creating a thriving coworking community in your local area, learn to provide inspiration, build confidence and stimulate collaboration.